“Labor Omnia Vincit” McKay Law

 Herniated Disc Injury Lawyer in Ada, OK | McKay Law

-Herniated discs are devastating spine injuries that often result from accidents.
-A herniated disc happens when the disc’s inner gel pushes out through its outer ring, compressing nearby nerves.
-The consequences include severe pain, nerve damage, and long-term disability.
-Many cases require surgery, despite surgical intervention, full recovery is rare.
-McKay Law represents herniated disc victims in Ada and across the state.
+Herniated discs are among the most serious spine injuries from personal injury accidents.
+A herniated disc occurs when the soft inner material of a spinal disc pushes through its tough outer ring, compressing nearby nerves.
+The consequences include chronic pain, numbness, weakness, and permanent disability.
+Without surgery, even after surgery, recovery is often incomplete.
+Our firm fights for herniated disc victims in Ada and across the state.

 Understanding Disc Anatomy and Herniation